-Travel time to get to a client is often necessary in order to provide service recipient care however, the amount of time that is consumed traveling to a client is not related to the needs of the person but rather to the characteristics of the organization, such as number of sites, physical layout, organizational structure, staff assignments and the geographic area to be covered.
+Travel time to get to a client is often necessary to provide service recipient care however, the amount of time that is consumed traveling to a client is not related to the needs of the person but rather to the characteristics of the organization, such as number of sites, physical layout, organizational structure, staff assignments and the geographic area to be covered.
 Therefore, it is concluded that it is not appropriate to record travel time as service recipient workload.

-Workload tools can be used to track staff travel time specifically (either continuously or by sampling) in order to provide insight into the impact on workload and assist in better decision-making.
-This is particularly useful in Regional Health Authorities with multiple service sites.
+Workload tools can be used to track staff travel time specifically (either continuously or by sampling) to provide insight into the impact on workload and assist in better decision-making.
+This is particularly useful in zones with multiple service sites.